helloanh/JHU-CourseWork/EN605-SoftwareEng/2017.3/instructor-topic-dashboard.rst

 What other options exist to satisfy the requirements?
 Why is the proposed approach better than those options?

-Although there are alternatives to PtQt5 library, such as `kivy <https://kivy.org/#home>`_., PtQt5 is already set up in preexisting code.
+Although there are alternatives to PtQt5 library, such as `kivy <https://kivy.org/#home>`_, PtQt5 the default because is already set up in preexisting code.
 The Kivy is known more for smaller applications and game development, as mentioned by Medina in `this article <https://medium.com/@tryexceptpass/a-python-ate-my-gui-971f2326ce59>`_.

-There are different libraries such as `Djangosuit <http://djangosuit.com/>`_. to provide out-of-the-box front-end templating functionalities, however, it is not as well documented or has extensive libraries as Awesome-Django.
+There are different libraries such as `Djangosuit <http://djangosuit.com/>`_to provide out-of-the-box front-end templating functionalities, however, it is not as well documented or has extensive libraries as Awesome-Django.

 Creating a customized UI design with different typography and styling guide is another alternative.
 However, this is time-consuming and there is no need to reinvent the wheel when JHU already provide the design guidelines.

 Testing
 =======

-Unit Testing: Use the built-in Django built in **unit test** and `testclient <https://docs.djangoproject.com/en/1.11/topics/testing/tools/>`_. package to test POST and GET requests in a mock browser, particularly on testing requests with for RESTful endpoints on a the dashboard templates.
+Unit Testing: Use the built-in Django built in **unit test** and `testclient <https://docs.djangoproject.com/en/1.11/topics/testing/tools/>`_ package to test POST and GET requests in a mock browser, particularly on testing requests with for RESTful endpoints on a the dashboard templates.

-Intergration Testing: `selenium django <https://django-selenium.readthedocs.io/en/latest/#what-is-it/>`_. library for behavior-driven testing, to emulate a user's experience and interaction with the web site.
+Intergration Testing: `selenium django <https://django-selenium.readthedocs.io/en/latest/#what-is-it/>`_ library for behavior-driven testing, to emulate a user's experience and interaction with the web site.

 Documentation